Li-Ming-Fan/zhiqiang/zhiqiang/README.md

 # pick an agent
 from zhiqiang.agents.dqn_vanila import VanilaDQN as Agent
 # from zhiqiang.agents.dqn_double import DoubleDQN as Agent
+# from zhiqiang.agents.dqn_mstep import MStepDQN as Agent
+# from zhiqiang.agents.dqn_priority import PriorityDQN as Agent

 # pick a buffer
 from zhiqiang.replay_buffers.simple_buffer import SimpleBuffer as Buffer
+# from zhiqiang.replay_buffers.priority_buffer import PriorityBuffer as Buffer

 # pick a trainer
 from zhiqiang.trainers.simple_trainer import SimpleTrainer as Trainer